pravosleva/cargo-react/README.md

-# Cargo calculation based on Clientlist
+# Cargo calculation based on [clientlist](https://github.com/pravosleva/clientlist-test-react)

 ## Terminology
-Container Group - Group of wagons
+- Container Group - Group of Containers one and the same type (dimentions and carrying).

-Not completed yet...
+- Product - one unit of equipment to transport in this Container Group.

+_Under construction yet..._

+## Task Lists

+- [x] Container Group parameters
+- [ ] Product parameters
+- [ ] Wagon numbers for each Container Group calculation
+- [ ] Send results to Back-end

+_Under construction yet..._

 # Original ReadMe